tonyjurg/Doc4TF/docs/usage.md

 ## Using Doc4TF

 Since Doc4TF is implemented as a Jupyter notebook, you will need an environment capable of running Jupyter notebooks.
 As this tool is intended to be used alongside Text-Fabric, it's likely that you have already set up such an environment.
 If you haven't done so yet, a good option is to install [Anaconda](https://www.anaconda.com/).
-Text-Fabric requires at least Python version 3.7.0, so any anaconda navigator from version [5.3.0 (Sept 28, 2018)](https://docs.anaconda.com/free/anaconda/release-notes/#anaconda-5-3-0-sept-28-2018) upwards, would suffice.
+Text-Fabric requires at least [Python version 3.7.0](https://annotation.github.io/text-fabric/tf/about/install.html), so any Anaconda Navigator from version [5.3.0 (Sept 28, 2018)](https://docs.anaconda.com/free/anaconda/release-notes/#anaconda-5-3-0-sept-28-2018) upwards, would suffice.

 Note that Your environment should (for obvious reasons) include the Python package `Text-Fabric`.
 If not installed yet, it can be installed using `pip`.
 More details on installing the Text-Fabric package can be found in [tf.about.install](https://annotation.github.io/text-fabric/tf/about/install.html).